-With a few minor exceptions as outlined in the Procedures Manual for Medical Faculty, medical faculty are defined as licensed Saskatchewan physicians (MD or equivalent), or Clinical PhDs, holding clinical appointments in their respective health regions1 as well as academic appointments in departments or divisions within the College of Medicine, University of Saskatchewan.
+Medical faculty, or medical faculty appointees, are licensed Saskatchewan physicians (MD or equivalent) or Clinical PhDs, holding clinical appointments within the Saskatchewan Health Authority (SHA) as well as academic appointments in departments or divisions within the College of Medicine, University of Saskatchewan.

 In the College of Medicine, all information applicable to the faculty group defined above and contained in this part of our website, is NOT applicable to faculty members in-scope of the university-USFA collective agreement.

 1 A few medical faculty appointees might have purely administrative clinical/organizational responsibilities without being personally responsible for the care or shared care of an identifiable patient.
 See explanations under sections 5.1 and 7.5.1 of the Procedures Manual for Medical Faculty for other minor exceptions to this definition.

 My Faculty Appointment